 Coffee and Other Caffeine Dangers for Dogs

 Products containing caffeine are in essentially every household.
 But that doesn’t mean they’re safe foods for dogs to eat.
-In the article, we’ll explain what types of caffeinated foods your pet must avoid and what to do if they show signs of caffeine toxicity.
+In this article, we’ll explain what types of caffeinated foods your pet must avoid and what to do if they show signs of caffeine toxicity.

 What types of caffeinated foods are toxic to dogs?